franklinscott13/GarbageToData/README.md

 Then write to a file detrmining if the value is good or not.

-Resulting with the out put of(Should look better reading it locally):
+Resulting with the output of(Should look better reading it locally):

  _       _   _   _   _   _   _
 |_  |_| |_  | | |_  | | |_| |_   |_|